rsnodgrass/hass-flo-water/README.md

 - support leak detection sensitivity settings (all, small, bigger, biggest)
 - create water sensor base class in Home Assistant (applies to other water sensing/shutoff valves)

+## Unsupported 'master' branch status

+* Currently converting over to pyflowater and the Flo V2 cloud APIs

 ## Automation Ideas

 - automatically turn on Away mode for water control system when house goes into Away mode (and vice-a-versa)
 - pre-warm heated towel rack when shower flow rate is detected
 - toilet flush detection as an occupancy sensor (e.g. disable Away modes)